zenml-io/blog.zenml.io/_posts/2022-06-20-github-actions-orchestrator.md

 do so.

-Once the deployment is finished, let's connect to it by running the following command and logging in with the username and passord you set during the deployment phase:
+Once the deployment is finished, let's connect to it by running the following command and logging in with the username and password you set during the deployment phase:

 ```bash
 zenml connect --url=<DEPLOYMENT_URL>